swiss-avalanches/swiss-avalanches.github.io/README.md

 # Abstract
 *A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?*

-**Risk 0 does not exist in alpinism and risk assessment remains an open question.** Statistical models have been developed to try to understand the risk.
+Risk zero does not exist in alpinism.
+Statistical models have been developed to assess this risk but they do not prevent tragedies.
 We do not claim that we can do better, but given that most of the accidents are due to bad people decisions, we are convinced that raising concern about the past mountaineering accidents can strongly improve alpinists' judgement in the future.
 The aim of this project is to gather meteorological and environmental data (weather condition, precipitations, snowpack, wind, temperatures, slopes, exposures, time of day…) along with avalanche cases and casualties.
 By leveraging interactive visualization means, we will provide the skiers ways to understand the conditions of previous cases and maybe hints that could have changed the outcome.
 We will focus on the Swiss and French Alps.